200+ English Idioms Examples and Quiz [Free PDF]

 Idioms for happiness vividly express joy.
 “On cloud nine” describes extreme delight, while “over the moon” conveys excitement.
 “Walking on air” signifies feeling light and elated, and “tickled pink” means being thrilled.
 “Happy as a clam” highlights contentment and satisfaction.

-Here are some common idioms for happiness with examples:
+Here are some common idioms examples for happiness:

 Also Read: Top 10 Idioms For Excitement That You Should Know!